niplav/site/masturbation_and_attractiveness.md

 way in the second approaching period (for a similar number of approaches).

 Influences from weather were harder to control.
-During the first approaching session the weather was \_.
-During the second approaching session the weather was \_.
+During the first approaching sessions the weather was \_.
+During the second approaching sessions the weather was \_.

 ### Strawman of the Views of NoFap